basic imports

 What is overfitting?

 As the name subtly suggests, overfitting occurs when a model has learned too much.
+That is, it learned too much of the data, as has overfit to a particular dataset.
 In particular, it has learned the training data so well, that beyond learning the underlying patterns in the data, it has also learned the noise in the data.

 How do we know when overfitting has occurred?